Lexicon

 via Kan (1958), category theory

-A pair of functors between categories — one lifting data to a richer representation (left adjoint), the other projecting it back to a coarser one (right adjoint) — connected by a natural bijection that specifies the optimal translation between the two levels.
-The unit of the adjunction measures the cost of promotion (what must be added to lift), and the counit measures the cost of demotion (what is lost in projecting back).
+A pair of functors between categories: one lifts data to a richer representation (left adjoint), the other projects it back to a coarser one (right adjoint).
+A natural bijection connects them, specifying the optimal translation between the two levels.
+Translation has a price.
+The unit measures the cost of promotion (what must be added to lift); the counit measures the cost of demotion (what is lost in projecting back).
 Adjunctions do not eliminate translation loss; they make it non-arbitrary by identifying the best possible approximation in each direction.
-In the trilogy's argument, adjunctions formalize the insight that every crossing between representational contexts — from one database schema to another, from one language to another, from one discipline to another — has a measurable and irreducible cost.
+Every crossing between representational contexts — from one schema to another, from one language to another, from one discipline to another — has a measurable and irreducible cost.

 Agent (Precise Definition)